ch4dum/OneLeggedSpringSim/Readme.md

 $$

 where:
-- $ g $ is the gravitational acceleration,
+- $g$ is the gravitational acceleration,
-- $ y $ is the height of the robot,
+- $y$ is the height of the robot,
-- $ k $ is the spring stiffness,
+- $k$ is the spring stiffness,
-- $ l $ is the current length of the spring,
+- $l$ is the current length of the spring,
-- $ l_0 $ is the natural length of the spring.
+- $l_0$ is the natural length of the spring.

 ### Euler-Lagrange Equations